sparkflows/sparkflows-docs/docs/tutorials/02-etl-workflow.rst

 Click on ``Create Workflow`` for creating a new workflow.
 It would take you to the Workflow Designer Page.

+In the Workflow Designer Page, give a Name, Category and Description to the Workflow.

 Create the Workflow
 ===================